xurizaemon/chris.bur.gs/src/posts/2013-03-30-vagrant-civicrm.md

 title: "CiviCRM upgrades via Vagrant"
 date: 2013-04-06T00:24+12:00
 comments: true
-categories:
 draft: true
 ---

 The last few weeks I've been working for the NZ Green Party on an update to their CiviCRM DB.
 I expect a bit of suffering in any CiviCRM upgrade, and I wasn't disappointed.
 (I accept suffering as inevitable, but that doesn't mean I need to embrace it.)

 I wanted to kick off with a recipe which would let me reproducibly bring up upgraded versions of CiviCRM with a fresh copy of the site data.
 (See @todo Obfuscating CiviCRM test data for more on that.)

 (@todo I should write an embargo plugin for Jekyll so I can say `embargo: +3mo` in my post's YAML.)